Surgical Technology (SG)

 Core surgical courses begin in the spring; fall enrollees will take other required courses for the first semester.
 Academic performance in the previous semesters will determine final acceptance into the Surgical Technology major.
 Minimum academic requirements include a 2.0 math/science GPA, 2.0 graduation GPA, and a 2.0 GPA in those courses required by the Surgical Technology major.
-The math/science GPA is calculated using the following courses: MTH 124, MTH 125, MTH 151, MTH 153, MTH 160, BIO 115, BIO 125, and BIO 201.
+The math/science GPA is calculated using the following courses: MTH 124 or higher, BIO 115, BIO 125, and BIO 201.
 If applicable, corresponding transfer courses will be applied toward the math/science and graduation GPA calculations.
 In December, qualified students will be ranked for possible selection into the major according to their math/science and graduation GPAs.
-The College reserves the right to change the requirements and procedures related to this ranking system at any time during the student's term of enrollment.
 For more, see the detailed special admissions information.

-All developmental needs will be remediated prior to entering the Surgical Technology major.
+All developmental needs must be remediated prior to entering the Surgical Technology major.

-Graduates of the SG major will be eligible to transfer into the College's Applied Health Studies B.S.
-(BAH) or the Applied Management B.S.
-(BMA) degree major.
-In-program students can enter the BAH with permission of the Program Director and BAH Department Head before graduation.
+Graduates of the SG major will be eligible to transfer into the College's Applied Health Studies or the Applied Management bachelor’s degree major.
+In-program students can enter the Applied Health Studies major with permission of the program director and Applied Health Studies department head before graduation.

 International health credentials/licensure, sciences courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see additional information for international students applying to Health Sciences majors.

 Program GoalsThe following goals operate within the parameters of the requirements of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting, and the College core.
 The program's overarching goal is to prepare competent entry-level surgical technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 A graduate of this major should be able to: